small-tech/watson/README.md

 ___And that’s it!___

-At this point, your project is ready and you can customise the template further to create your app, knowing you have a base that adheres to elementary OS guidelines.
+At this point, your project is ready and you can customise the template further to create your own unique and wonderful app, knowing you have a base that adheres to elementary OS guidelines.

 You can also run your project using the run script: